-The department, after deleting any personally identifiable information, must:
+The Tennessee Department of Education after deleting any personally identifiable information must:

-- 1. provide the findings and decisions in the due process hearing or appeal to the state special education advisory panel; and - 2. make those findings and decisions available to the public.
+- 1. Provide the findings and decisions in the due process hearing or appeal to the State special education advisory panel; and - 2.
+Make those findings and decisions available to the public.